Stephen Fry: Political views

+Poland controversy

 On 6 October 2009, Fry was interviewed by Jon Snow on Channel 4 News as a signatory of a letter to Conservative Party leader David Cameron expressing concern about the party forming a political alliance with the right-wing Polish Law and Justice party in the European Parliament.
 During the interview, he stated:

 There has been a history, let's face it, in Poland of a right-wing Catholicism which has been deeply disturbing for those of us who know a little history, and remember which side of the border Auschwitz was on and know the stories, and know much of the antisemitic, and homophobic and nationalistic elements in countries like Poland.

 The remark prompted a complaint from the Polish Embassy in London, an editorial in The Economist and criticism from British Jewish historian David Cesarani.
 Fry later posted an apology in a six-page post on his personal blog, in which he apologised for his remarks, stating that "I didn't even really at the time notice the import of what I had said, so gave myself no opportunity instantly to retract the statement.
 It was a rubbishy, cheap and offensive remark that I have been regretting ever since.
 I take this opportunity to apologise now." and "It detracted from and devalued my argument, such as it was, and it outraged and offended a large group of people for no very good reason."